ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 The data sources can be grouped into the following categories.

 - [Data.gov.sg](https://data.gov.sg) -- the Government's Open Data portal, containing almost 2000 datasets on myriads of topics from dozens of public organisations.
 Many datasets are regularly updated.
 There are some GIS datasets too, and also APIs providing real-time data.
 - Government resources that are outside the realm of Data.gov.sg, e.g. there may be additional datasets not deposited in the central government repository, some that are slightly different, or those with newer updates.
-This includes several APIs.
-For example, [LTA's DataMall](https://www.mytransport.sg/content/mytransport/home/dataMall.html) and [SingStat](https://www.singstat.gov.sg/find-data/search-by-a-z) have some additional resources or datasets that are arranged in various, potentially more appropriate forms (e.g. detailed time series instead of separate datasets).
+For example, [LTA's DataMall](https://www.mytransport.sg/content/mytransport/home/dataMall.html) and [SingStat](https://www.singstat.gov.sg/find-data/search-by-a-z) have some additional resources, or datasets that are available on [Data.gov.sg](https://data.gov.sg) but they are arranged in various, potentially more appropriate forms (e.g. detailed time series instead of separate datasets).
+Such resources include several APIs as well.
 - [OpenStreetMap](https://www.openstreetmap.org/) -- needless to mention for geospatial data, but surprisingly often overlooked.
 OSM appears to have a very high level of quality in Singapore and rapid updates.
 - Data by research groups, companies, community, ...

 This list is by no means a complete inventory of open datasets useful for urban analytics covering the city-state.
-While there are other datasets, these are the datasets we consider useful for our work, have used in our work, or we bookmarked them to consider using them in future.
+While there are other instances not mentioned here, these are the datasets we consider useful for our work, have used in our work, or we bookmarked them to consider using them in future.

 ## The List